Using FUN with lapply()

 res <- lapply(vec, FUN=getLang,delimiter='_')

-Let’s see functions with their syntaxes that are used to apply function to vector.
+Let’s see functions with their syntaxes used to apply a function to a vector.

-• lapply – Returns a list of the same length as X. It can take vector as input and always return a list
+• lapply – Generates a list of the same length as X, capable of accepting vectors as input and consistently producing a list as output.

-• vapply – Same as sapply, but has a pre-specified type of return value.
+• vapply – vapply functions similarly to sapply but allows for a predefined type of return value.

 # Syntax of several apply functions